harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 What is a peptide?

 Peptides (proteins) are present in every living cell and possess a variety of biochemical activities.
 Some peptides are synthesized in the ribosomes of a cell by translation of mRNA (messenger RNA) into hormones and signaling molecules for example.
 Other peptides are assembled (rather then synthesized) and become enzymes with a vast variety of functions.
-Peptides also make up the structure of receptors which await binding of hormones &amp;amp; signaling molecules.
+Peptides also make up the structure of receptors which await binding of hormones & signaling molecules.

 A peptide is a molecule created by joining two or more amino acids.
 In general if the number of amino acids is less than fifty, these molecules are called peptides, while larger sequences are referred to as proteins.